Growth of hexagonal BN crystals by traveling-solvent floating zone

-This interpretation is consistent with the Raman data, in which the intralayer mode is substantially broadened compared to the lower pressure growths and the interlayer mode is completely absent.
-The broadening of the intralayer mode is most likely driven by an increased defect density within the $ab$-plane, which is further supported by the increased intensity of the low-energy PL signals relative to the lower pressure samples.
-The complete absence of the interlayer Raman mode indicates an extreme loss of coherence in the stacking order of the BN planes.
+This interpretation is consistent with the Raman data, in which the intralayer mode is substantially broadened compared to samples \textbf{1} and \textbf{3} and the interlayer mode is completely absent.
+The broadening of the intralayer mode is most likely driven by an increased defect density within the $ab$-plane, which is further supported by the increased intensity of the low-energy ($E <$ 4.8 eV) PL signals.
+The complete absence of the interlayer Raman mode indicates an extreme loss of coherence in the stacking order of the BN planes in this sample.